Bucky the Badger

 Madison, Wisconsin

-Not often mentioned among the great cities of the United States is the relatively unknown capital of Wisconsin.
-Home of Bucky the Badger, the University of Wisconsin, and capital of the drunkest state in the union, Madison packs a lot of punch into the relatively small and delightful geographical oddity that is an isthmus.
+Not often mentioned among the great cities of the United States like Washington DC, New York City, and Albuquerque, is the relatively lesser known capital of Wisconsin.
+Home of Bucky the Badger and the University of Wisconsin, capital of the drunkest state in the union, Madison packs a lot of punch into a relatively small and delightful geographical oddity.

 Where to Go and What to Do